arp2019-Dev/MiniPrintV1/JOURNAL.md

 I started adding up all the prices for parts and it's not looking good, slightly above 300 so ima switch some things up.
 I was thinking of doing a 180mm bed again but I want the printer to be small so that it can be focused on precision.
 I'm starting to work on mounts for the extruder and hot end, and the electronics bay.

 Update 7:
 Currently working on an airplane very bumpy but work must be done.
 Decided to add another extruder for dual extrusion, One direct drive and one Bowden to keep things cheap, secure, and lightweight.
-Also made the frame more rigid in cad hopefully it's the same in real life.
+Also made the frame more rigid in CAD hopefully it's the same in real life.
 I am going to start putting all the last touches and fans soon.
 I also finished some of the mounts and adapters for various components

+Update 8:
+Changed again, I am after all going with a 180mm bed since 150 is comically small, also did not use the LDO orbiter extruder and instead found a better one for a lower price.
+Hopefully, my cad doesn't die when I try to increase the size.
+I also need to figure out how I want to implement the Y-axis belt system since I want to make it look nice and not bulky with those long tensioners.